Accessible Learning Services

 Registration

-To register with our services, we can accept both psycho-educational assessments and medical documentation dated within the past 7 years.
+To register with our services, we require documentation from a Medical Practitioner licensed to diagnose the condition(s) dated within the past 5 years.

-Based on the recommendations in your documentation, Accessible Learning Services will draft an accommodation letter that is sent at the beginning of each term to your professors.
+Based on the recommendations in your documentation, Accessible Learning Services will draft an accommodation letter that is sent to instructors at the beginning of each term through our secure portal.

 Confidentiality